Stage design

 • a final discussion with the examination committee and announcement of the result of the examination.

-On the basis of the artistic portfolios submitted, the Examination Committee makes a preliminary selection of the candidates to be invited.
-Notification of the invitation to the entrance examination will be sent at short notice by e-mail.
+On the basis of the artistic portfolios submitted, the examination panel will make a preliminary selection of the candidates to be invited.
+Invitations to the entrance examination will be sent at short notice by e-mail.

-Drawing and painting utensils (paper/pencils/colours etc.) as well as materials for model making (scissors/cutter/cutting ruler/glue/cardboard etc.) must be brought to the entrance examination.
-The submitted portfolio will be returned at the final interview, the work produced during the examination will remain at the department for archiving.
+Candidates must bring their own drawing and painting utensils (paper/pencils/paints etc.) as well as materials for model making (scissors/cutter/cutting ruler/glue/cardboard etc.) to the entrance examination.
+The candidate's portfolio (which was submitted in advance) will be returned at the final interview, while the work produced during the examination will remain at the department for archiving.

 Information on the individual partial examinations